eminyilmazz/loan-application/LoanApplication/README.md

 ---

-As I previously mentioned, this is a project I tried to learn with and experiment what I learnt.
-Any suggestions, feedbacks are always welcome.
+As I previously mentioned, this is a project I tried to learn with and experiment with what I learned.
+Any suggestions, feedback is always welcome.
 If you want to reach out to me for any reason, you can contact me on [Github](https://github.com/eminyilmazz) as well as [Linked.in](https://www.linkedin.com/in/eminyilmz/) and Discord @ Emin#4100.